MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/complex-class.md

 ### <a name="parameters"></a>Parametreler

-`right` Ayıklanacak sanal değeri olan bir karmaşık sayı.
+*doğru* karmaşık ayıklanacak sanal değeri olan bir sayı.

 ### <a name="return-value"></a>Dönüş Değeri